 Believe it or not, we make everything that comes out of our kitchen in our kitchen.
 We have a strong belief that when you put time, effort and creativity into food then the results are always going to be worth the effort.
-We spend our days fermenting, pickling, braising, pressing and marinating.
+We spend our days fermenting, pickling, braising, pressing and marinating to our own recipe.
 What comes out is a truly unique product that we can take pride in and seems to go down pretty well.
 Want to learn trick or two?
 Sign up to our newsletter and be the first to receive our regular blog posts with tips, tricks and recipes!
 First off, it’s Bacon & Dark Ale Jam.

 Whether in a burger or on a hot slice or sourdough toast with a generous spreading of butter, our bacon jam is perfect winter comfort food.
 Inspired with by our affiliation with Bristol brewers Moor Beer this recipe is made with Old Freddy Walker Dark Ale which is so dark it almost tastes like coffee.
 If you don’t have a dark ale to hand you can always use some strong coffee.

 700g bacon cut into 1cm pieces

 1 tbsp garlic puree

 560 ml Moor Beer Old Freddy Walker Beer or other

 dark ale (alternatively you can use one cup of strong black coffee)

 1. In a saucepan cook bacon until the fat is rendered and the bacon is lightly browned.